SERVICE PROJECTS

 KID'S CULTURE

-Kid’s Culture supports children in third grade at Earl Travillion Attendance Center.
+Kid’s Culture supports children in first grade at Rowan Elementary School.
 This project encourages young children to imagine and create culture within their own circle.
 The project strives to build relationships and foster individual creativity for young students.
 A 21st century author said, “Culture is what we make of the world, both in creating... as well as in making sense of the world around us...”

 PENNINGTON'S NIGHT OUT